oceanprotocol/ocean.py/README.md

    - **[Learn about off-chain services](READMEs/services.md)** - Ocean Provider for data services, Aquarius metadata store
    - **[Learn about wallets](READMEs/wallets.md)** - on generating, storing, and accessing private keys

-3. **Full-featured quickstart: [create a marketplace and sell data](READMEs/marketplace_flow.md)** - batteries-included flow including metadata and consuming datatokens.
+3. **Full-featured quickstart: [create a marketplace and sell data](READMEs/marketplace_flow.md)** - batteries-included flow including using off-chain services for metadata and consuming datasets.

 ## For ocean-lib Developers